 Even an agreement lacking in teeth constrains the actors, forcing them to either do the right thing, or be internationally branded as liars.
 After the 2014 shooting down of Malaysia Airlines Flight 17 over eastern Ukraine, Putin felt compelled to work with the Dutch Safety Board's investigation.
 When he refused to accept the board's conclusions, it was a global disgrace for Russia, and helped European nations maintain a united front on Russia sanctions.
 Once again, there's a serious bottom line in establishing rules between combatants: if they don't agree to some rules, it is a tautology to point out they have no concept of rules at all.COMMENT ON ARTICLE

 * HUNTING FOR NUKES (1): North Korea's recent binge of nuclear tests has put global nerves on edge -- underlining the importance of arms limitation, and the surveillance needed to enforce it.
-As discussed by an article from THE ECONOMIST ("Monitoring Nuclear Weapons", 5 September 2015), efforts to restrain the nuclear arms race have often hinged on the ability to detect cheating on arms-control agreements.
+As discussed by an article from ECONOMIST.com ("Monitoring Nuclear Weapons", 5 September 2015), efforts to restrain the nuclear arms race have often hinged on the ability to detect cheating on arms-control agreements.
 Decades of effort have now made cheating very difficult.

 North Korea detonated its first nuclear weapon in 2006.
 It had a yield of only about a kiloton of TNT, about an eighth of the yield of the bomb that destroyed Hiroshima, but the vibrations were recorded half a world away, in central Africa.
 Modern seismic sensors are sensitive enough to distinguish between a distant nuclear detonation and, say, a relatively nearby building being blown down by conventional explosives -- according to Lassina Zerbo, head of the Preparatory Commission for the Comprehensive Test-Ban-Treaty Organization (CTBTO), the international organization that seeks to enforce the agreement ratified, to date, by 163 nations.